UK Pomsky Breed Standard

 Male animals should have two apparently normal testicles fully descended into the scrotum.

 Size – the Standard is a guide and description of the ideal for the breed and what breeders should be working towards.
 Size as described does not imply that a dog will match the measurements given (height or weight).
 A dog might be larger or smaller than the size measurements stated in the Breed Standard due to the necessity of breeding back to foundation stock.
 This means that some pomskys may be 75% either husky or pom and will differ greatly in size.

 Breeders should be health testing their breeding stock.
-Pomsky club of Great Britain holds results on file and with the permission of the breeder we can disclose any health results to prospective puppy buyers.
+UK Pomsky Kennel Club holds results on file and with the permission of the breeder we can disclose any health results to prospective puppy buyers.